 What Is the Average Salary for Clinical Laboratory Scientists?

 If you become a clinical laboratory scientist (also known as a clinical lab technologist), you could work at a hospital, clinic, medical laboratory or physician's office.
 You might be responsible for overseeing clinical laboratory technicians, who typically perform more basic tasks and receive lower salaries.
-Based on U.S. Bureau of Labor Statistics (BLS) figures, medical and clinical laboratory technologists earned an average salary of $60,560 annually as of May 2014 (www.bls.gov).
+Based on U.S. Bureau of Labor Statistics (BLS) figures, clinical laboratory technologists and technicians earned an average salary of $55,990 annually as of May 2020 (www.bls.gov).
 However, your potential salary as a clinical lab technologist can depend on many factors, including your specialty, employer, location and experience level.

 Important Facts About Clinical Laboratory Scientists